DauteRR/BrowserClient/README.md

 # BrowserClient

 React application which allows users to search information about webpages.
 The searches are sent to **/search** [BrowserServer](https://github.com/DauteRR/BrowserServer)'s endpoint when the users modifies the value stored in the search bar.
-[BrowserClient](https://github.com/DauteRR/BrowserClient) alse makes GET petitions periodically to **/ping** [BrowserServer](https://github.com/DauteRR/BrowserServer)'s endpoint for obtaining information about the amount of documents stored on each database collection.
+[BrowserClient](https://github.com/DauteRR/BrowserClient) alse makes GET petitions periodically to **/ping** [BrowserServer](https://github.com/DauteRR/BrowserServer)'s endpoint to obtain information about the amount of documents stored on each database collection.
 The information about the webpages is retrieved using [WebScraper](https://github.com/DauteRR/WebScraper).
 [BrowserClient](https://github.com/DauteRR/BrowserClient) was created as a part of the final project of Data Acquisition and Integration subject.

 <div style="text-align:center;height:500px"><img src="media/screenshot.png" /></div>

+When a search is performed, the web application displays one card for each page registered.
+The card will show the information acquired when registering the webpage with [WebScraper](https://github.com/DauteRR/WebScraper):

+- Title
+- Url
+- Registry timestamp
+- Description
+- Keywords
+- Author
+- Language
+- Locality
+- Organization

+By default, [BrowserServer](https://github.com/DauteRR/BrowserServer) limits the results to 100 webpages.
+The search of the webpages is made using _\$text_ _MongoDB_ query operator and the results are sorted using _textScore_.
+To be able to perform the searches it was necessary to add a text type index on several fields of the _visited_ collection.
+Each index field has a weight assigned:

+- _title_: 10
+- _meta_
+  - _keywords_: 5
+- _headers_:
+  - _h1_: 3
+  - _h2_: 2
+- _content_: 1

 ## Usage